 If you’ve ever visited a CrossFit box at the gym, you’ll likely see the toes-to-bar workout.
 This abdominal exercise is done by hanging from a pull up bar and then raising your toes to touch the bar.
 It may seem like an easy move, but it’s actually quite challenging.
 That’s why it’s a popular choice for CrossFitters.

 To do the toes-to-bar, you’ll need to hang from a pull up bar with your hands shoulder-width apart.
 Then, raise your toes to touch the bar.
 Be sure to keep your hips and legs straight throughout the move.
-Hold for two seconds, and then lower your feet back to the ground.
+After two seconds, release and bring your feet back down to the ground.
 Repeat this motion 10 times.

 5. The Dragon Flag